 VLCKD: Both trials lowered HbA1c to within the normal health non-diabetic range (5.5% and 5.3%).
 No other report has shown the ability to lower HbA1c into the normal range except islet cell transplants.

 FLCD: Only one trial was shown, and it lowered hypoglycemia incidence from 3.7 to 0.2.

 TLCD: Only one trial was shown, and it lowered hypoglycemia incidence from 730 to 12.

 FLCD: No reports

 TLCD: ¾ reported lower insulin dose

 VLCKD: One report and it indicated lower insulin dose

-While not many conclusions can be made from the studies included in this analysis (more studies are needed), the two studies that did evaluate a VLCKD showed normalized glycemic control and lowered insulin requirements which has not been reported outside of islet cell transplantation (Section 2).
+While not many conclusions can be made from the studies included in this analysis (more studies are needed), the three studies that did evaluate a VLCKD showed normalized glycemic control and lowered insulin requirements which has not been reported outside of islet cell transplantation (Section 2).
 This presents a potential solution, the caveat being that analysis in these studies was limited and more robust data are needed.